 The first four community colleges in Kansas were established in 1919, and GCCC is one of the two from that group which still exist.
 It was created by county-wide election on April 1, 1919, and opened in September of the same year.
-The college celebrated its 85th anniversary in 2004.

 GCCC initially shared facilities in Sabine Hall and Calkins Hall in the 100 block of Buffalo Jones Avenue with Garden City High School, and opened with a first class of less than three dozen students.
 The first graduate, Mildred Hope of Garden City, received her degree in the spring of 1920.